IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumegroup.md

     The `volumegroup.csi.ibm.com/<volumegroup-name> created` message is emitted.

-3. Verify that the volume was replicated.
+3. Verify that the volume group was created.

     Run the `kubectl describe volumegroup <vg_name>` command.

     This command lists which PVCs are in the volume group, within the `status.pvcList` section.

- **Assigning a PVC to a volume group**
+## Assigning a PVC to a volume group

 To assign a PVC to a specific volume group add a label within the PVC, matching the selector of the volume group.